Governance Audit

 Audit - Corruption Risks

-- Bribery of Digitaliseringsstyrelsen officials to influence AltID procurement requirements in favor of specific vendors or solutions.
+- Bribery of Digitaliseringsstyrelsen officials to influence AltID procurement decisions in favor of specific vendors or solutions.

-- Conflicts of interest arising from project team members having undisclosed financial ties to companies bidding on AltID contracts.
+- Conflicts of interest involving project team members with undisclosed financial ties to companies bidding on AltID-related contracts.

-- Nepotism in the selection of contractors or consultants, leading to unqualified individuals being hired and potentially compromising project outcomes.
+- Nepotism or favoritism in the hiring of project personnel or selection of contractors, leading to unqualified individuals being placed in key roles.

 Audit - Misallocation Risks